SimuTraffX-Lab/sumo2UnityDocumentation/docs/source/faq.rst

 **How to install Sumo2Unity?**

-You can find specific download and setup instructions in the :ref:`installation_steps` section of the :doc:`Installation` guide.
+You can find specific download and setup instructions in `here <https://sumo2unitydocumentation.readthedocs.io/en/latest/usage.html>`_.

 **Is Sumo2Unity free?**